1. Accueil

 • to grasp the difference between a precise and rigorous linguistic approach and the looseness of traditional student grammars

-• to form a clear idea of all the key areas of English grammar.
+• to form a clear idea of the key areas of English grammar.

 Prerequisites and Corequisites